 Work of equity is unequivocally about relationships and people.
 Therefore, we make space to understand, connect, and build meaningful relationships with one another.
 We are invested in the success of others, we treat each other with respect and kindness, and we will work diligently to lift each other up.

-Over the next three years, we will work to form a statewide coalition that will identify, pursue, and achieve shared goals for positive early childhood system change.
+Over the next three years, we will build a statewide coalition that will identify, pursue, and achieve shared goals that lead